AbyssEngine/AbyssEngineOld/README.md

 ![Abyss Engine](abyssengine/abysslogo.png)

 ----
-AbyssEngine is a game engine designed to run games similar to 2000's style ARPGs such as Diablo2.
+AbyssEngine is a game engine designed to run games similar to 2000's style ARPGs such as Diablo II.

 This repository provides the core engine [Abyss Engine](https://github.com/AbyssEngine/AbyssEngine/tree/main/abyssengine), as well as